Only six months ago and it was a different world.

 Roma was an interesting character.
 Originally from Zurich, she trained for the theatre from a young age, and studied at Max Reinhardt’s school.
 She later worked with Bertolt Brecht and had a small role in Brecht’s adaptation of Gorki’s novel, The Mother.
-Fleeing Germany from the Nazis because of her Jewish heritage, she worked in Paris at the Théâtre du Vieux-Colombier, and for a brief time was married to the film director, Leo Mittler.
+Fleeing Germany from the Nazis because of her Jewish heritage, she worked in Paris at the Théâtre du Vieux-Colombier, and for a brief time was married to the Austrian playwright, screenwriter and film director, Leo Mittler.

 Eventually emigrating to America, Roma settled among the European expat community in Los Angeles and looked for work in films.
 Not finding any, she opened a theatre called the Culver Players and also taught acting classes.
 In 1966 she moved to San Francisco with her husband, Clarence Ricklefs where they established the New Shakespeare Company, a barnstorming, multi-racial Shakespearean rep company that performed for free (or pay-what-you-can donations) in Golden Gate Park and other venues throughout California.
 They began touring nationally in 1971.